jetrockets/attrio/README.md

 end
 ```

-By default Attrio creates `#attributes` accessor which contains `Hash` of with attributes names as keys and instances of `Attrio::Attribute` as values.
+By default Attrio defines `#attributes` accessor which contains `Hash` with attributes names as keys and instances of `Attrio::Attribute` as values.
 Each instance of `Attrio::Attribute` contains following information:
  * type
  * writer method name
  * writer method visibility